human-pangenomics/hprc_intermediate_assembly/data_tables/README.md

 * v0.4 (2025 Jan 12): Added 11 samples (bringing the total number to 227)
   * 10 samples from AMED project
   * 1 sample from WashU Pedigree project
+* v0.5 (2025 Jan 21): Added 4 samples (bringing the total number to 231)
+  * 4 samples from Human Technopole
 ```

 ## Annotations